Tools for collecting data for SIMAP

 The Campus Data Collection spreadsheet is a tool to help organizations collect their data day to day in one spreadsheet to help keep track of which input you have for the year.
 Once this is completed for the entire year, you can import all your data from this spreadsheet.
 This spreadsheet does not have any emission factors or calculations, all those take place in SIMAP.
 This is just to help you gather the numbers in one place.
 Do not forget to check the institutional data like budgets, population, and square footage and to update any changes in those year over year.
 Also, please, check your goals and any other notes or changes you should track for your data collection.
 Use notebook and notes fields in the data entry tab to track your assumptions.

 SIMAP Projections and Scenarios Tool

 Please fill out this quick survey and we will email you the SIMAP projections and scenarios spreadsheets.
-There are two separate spreadsheets that can be used to analyze food and energy scenarios for your carbon and nitrogen footprint.
+This spreadsheet can be used to analyze food and energy scenarios for your carbon and nitrogen footprint.

 These tools are in beta mode.
 After you use them, please share your feedback on its functionality.
-This functionality will be encorporated into SIMAP.
+This functionality will be incorporated into SIMAP.